soon-yau/AIHCND_C2_Starter/FDA_Submission_Template.md

 ### 3. Algorithm Training

 **Parameters:**
-* Types of augmentation used during training
+* Types of augmentation used during training, applied only to training dataset

   * random height shift of up to +-15% of images height
   * random width shift of up to +-15% of images height